 1 Tsp red food coloring

 Preheat oven to 350 degrees.
-Grease a bundt cake pan and set aside.
+Grease a bundt cake pan and set it aside.

 In a bowl beat butter and sugar until light and fluffy.